alexanderg99/Coffeebreak-SFA_SCDFXIBM-Hackathon/DESCRIPTION.md

 Before moving on to the details of our classifier, we would like to take a moment to explain why a TP/FP classifier is needed.
 Depending on the type of fire alarm installed, different systems will be vulnerable to different types of false positives.
 For instance, light-based smoke detectors will not be able to distinguish whether the smoke came from a fire, cigarette or incense, thus triggering indiscriminately under all 3 circumstances, while heat detectors can be triggered by innocuous activities such as cooking.
 The point of having multiple inputs is so that we can discover what combinations of these inputs can rule out certain harmless situations.
 This allows us to produce an accuracy probability estimate of whether a given set of inputs corresponds to a real fire.
 Parameter tuning and feature testing will need to be done to strike a balance between cost of sensors and accuracy of classification.

-In a situation without visuals, we can build a deep neural network to do classification, having a SoftMax layer as the output.
+In a situation without visuals, we can build a deep neural network to do classification, with a SoftMax layer as the output.
 In our output, TPs are represented by [1,0] and FPs are represented by [0,1], so the first entry in our output is the probability of being a TP, and the second entry in our output is the probability of being a FP, we then treat the situation as FP if it has a probability of <0.5.

 The model is trained using binary-cross entropy as the loss function, and the specific structure of the model can be specified by an array.
 The model architecture can be customised as explained in the comments of tpfpclassifier.py.
 The reason we choose not to fix an architecture is because parameter tuning will need to be done to prevent over-fitting of the model.
 An example of what our program can generate is shown here: